casper-network/docs/source/docs/casper/design/casper-design.md

 ## Unforgeable Reference (URef) {#uref-head}

 This key type is used for storing any type of value except `Account`.
 Additionally, `URef`s used in Wasm carry permission information to prevent unauthorized usage of the value stored under the key.
-This permission information is tracked by the runtime, meaning that if malicious Wasm attempts to produce a `URef` with permissions that the Wasm does not have, we say the Wasm has attempted to "forge" the unforgeable reference, and the runtime will raise a forged `URef` error.
+This permission information is tracked by the runtime.
+This means that if malicious Wasm attempts to produce a `URef` with permissions that the Wasm does not have, the Wasm has attempted to "forge" the unforgeable reference, and the runtime will raise a forged `URef` error.
 Permissions for a `URef` can be given across contract calls, allowing data stored under a `URef` to be shared in a controlled way.
 The 32-byte identifier representing the key is generated randomly by the runtime (see [Execution Semantics](#execution-semantics-head) for more information).
 The serialization for `Access Rights` that define the permissions for `URefs` is detailed in the [CLValues](serialization-standard.md) section.

 ### Permissions for `URef`s {#uref-permissions}